 - Equal access schedule: In some situations, parents may decide that their best option is to share decision making responsibilities for the children and to have an equal access schedule regarding parenting time with the children.
 This may work out well in relatively amicable divorces where the parents are able to cooperate and make joint decisions that work for the children.In some families, this what is best as it gives the children an equal opportunity to be with both parents, possibly lessening their feelings of loss on one parent.
 However, this arrangement may not serve the best interests of the children in every family.

 - Split parenting schedule: In a minority of cases, the children may be best served if there is one schedule for one child and a separate schedule for another child.
 This is rare, but possible depending on the circumstances.

-Factors Considered by the Court in Determining Parenting Time and Decision Making
+Factors Considered by the Court in Determining Child Custody

 Deciding on fair and reasonable custody arrangements that are in the best interests of the children may be the most stressful aspect of you divorce.
 Therefore, it is important that you have a lawyer who is not only fully experienced in family law and understands how judges make these decisions, but also who understands how emotionally wrenching custody matters can be for all concerned.
 In Northern Colorado, family law attorney Stephen Vertucci can guide you through the decision-making process, help you understand the pros and cons of various custody arrangements, help you make an enforceable child support plan, develop strategies to place you in the best position to meet your goals, and negotiate an agreement that best suits your needs and desires and those of every member of your family.

 If divorce has become a likelihood and children are involved, do not wait until this important decision is entirely in a judge’s hands.
-Call the Law Office of Stephen Vertucci at 970.900.1800 today and arrange for a consultation.
+Call the Fort Collins child custody lawyers at the Law Office of Stephen Vertucci at 970.900.1800 today and arrange for a consultation.